 Walking Through Walls – is a term I first heard from coach Steve Helmecki.
 It is a kind of implacable or unstoppable physical power, centered on broad foundation.
 I picture students who complete this program as supremely strong in all basic human movement and posture, and supremely confident in that strength.
 The program is simple, the choices are few, the weights are heavy.
-There is little attention paid to endurance, muscle mass or other qualities.
+There is little attention paid to endurance, muscle mass or other extraneous qualities.
 It is a program to be followed for a limited time, 2 or 3 months.
 WTW builds a superb, broad and solid foundation for the successful execution of more sophisticated athletic objectives.

 Destruction of Illusions – Our newest program.
 This class destroys illusions.
 For instance: the illusion that some people just can not or will not be strong, powerful and athletic.
 Another illusion we destroy is the common belief that effective exercise must be complex or sophisticated.
 The delusion that high performance athletics are predicated on high injury risk is also shattered.
-Students progress swiftly in all basic athletic qualities: strength speed, power, muscular endurance, heart and lung capacity, and in all basic human movements.
+Students progress swiftly in all basic athletic qualities: strength speed, power, stamina, heart and lung capacity, and in all basic human movements.

 Strength Farm – This session is named for the local farmers who come to this class seasonally.
 Some of our work is designed as antidote to the compensations that hard working farmers develop.
 Other parts of Strength Farm develop directly the high level of full body strength/endurance needed by the farmers every work day.